 Read about what we are and have been up to below in English only. // Læs mere om vores forskningsaktiviteter her, dog kun på engelsk og kontakt os gerne hvis du skal vide mere på dansk.

 Living With Others: Fostering Cultural Pluralism Through Citizenship Politics

-The 2018 report entitled “Living Together: Fostering Cultural Pluralism Through the Arts” will be edited by Dr Kim Rygiel and Dr Feyzi Baban as part of their comprehensive project of the same name.
-The report provides background about debates on living together and the role of arts and culture in fostering inclusion and participation of newcomers such as refugees and immigrants.
-Then it presents cases from various European countries and Turkey where different arts projects are used to include newcomers.
+As a result of our participation, Immart features in the Istanbul Foundation for Culture and Arts (İKSV) 2018 annual publication (see pp.80-83).
+The aim of the publication is to enrich the exchange of ideas about arts and culture, to increase the participation of artists and art enthusiasts in this dialogue, and to contribute to the development of cultural policies.
+The 2018 report entitled “Living Together: Fostering Cultural Pluralism Through the Arts” is edited by Dr Kim Rygiel and Dr Feyzi Baban as part of their comprehensive project, and provides background about debates on living together and the role of arts and culture in fostering inclusion and participation of newcomers such as refugees and immigrants.
+Among other things, it presents cases from various European countries and Turkey where different arts and cultural projects are used to include newcomers.

 War, Identity and their Impact on Citizenship